 2016 Volkwagen Golf R

 This is my 2016 Mark VII (a.k.a.
 Mk7 or 7th generation) Golf R, pictured above the day I brought it home from the dealership.
-It comes with a 290 bhp 2.0 liter turbo inline four-cylinder, 6-speed manual transmission, 4MOTION all-wheel drive, Dynamic Chassis Control (DCC) cockpit-adjustable dampers, the NHTSA's 5-star safety rating, sporty and comfortable leather seats, VW's decent-sounding Fender®-branded audio system with sat-nav and Android Auto/Apple CarPlay, keyless ignition and other modern features.
+It comes with a 290 bhp 2.0 liter turbo inline four-cylinder engine, 6-speed manual transmission, 4MOTION all-wheel drive, Dynamic Chassis Control (DCC) cockpit-adjustable dampers, the NHTSA's 5-star safety rating, sporty and comfortable leather seats, VW's decent-sounding Fender®-branded audio system with sat-nav and Android Auto/Apple CarPlay, keyless ignition and other modern features.
 Torque peaks at a low 1,800 RPM to provide an almost V8-like power curve.
 It gets 30-34 MPG on my morning commute.
-It's equally easy to drive in traffic, on the open highway or a twisty back road.
-It sports understated, conservative good looks in a handsome two-box wagon with hatchback practicality.
+It's equally easy to drive in traffic, on the open highway, in bad weather or a twisty back road.
+It sports understated, conservative good looks in a handsome two-box wagon with hatchback practicality and a surprising cargo capacity.
 And it's always fun and engaging.

 I love the adjustable suspension for smoothing out the bumps on some of the local roads I frequent and I've made a few improvements here and there.
 I wish my 2016 were available with all the driver assistance features in our Passat VR6 like adaptive cruise control, blind spot monitor, etc., but I'm not about to trade my financial coup for it.
 It's great to be back in a hatch since the Porsches and driving a car with tasteful, classic looks that doesn't grab the attention of traffic enforcement and 15-year-old boys alike.